-Francis Fitzpatrick QC
+Francis Fitzpatrick KC

 Francis is a hugely experienced adviser and advocate, recognised for his exceptional legal skills coupled with real commercial awareness.
 He is well known for his ability to understand clients’ concerns and to find practical solutions.
 Clients know they are in safe hands with his brilliant advocacy and clear advice.